thomo/MMM-kudos/README.md

 ### Kudos Configuration Example
-Below is an example of how to configure the `kudos` object:
+Below is an example of how to configure the `kudos` object.
+It defines 5 time ranges: morning (5-11), lunch (11-15), afternoon (15-19), evening (19-23), and night (23-5).
+For each time range an array of kudos are defined which are used in this range.
+The default array `anytime` is used additional in each time range.
+Also the on 1st Jan, 4th May and 6th Dec some special kudos are selected.

 ```js
 config: {